Nilpotent Steiner loops of class 2: Centrally nilpotent Steiner loops of class 2

 Note that there are exactly $80$ non-isomorphic Steiner triple systems of order $15$.
 Moreover, there is only one nilpotent non-associative Steiner loop $S_{16}$ of order $16$ (cf. \cite{GAP}), and it corresponds to the system N.2 in \cite{MPhR} p.
-19. Furthermore, $S_{16}$ has the GAP code $\mathrm{SteinerLoop( 16, 2)}$; the label $2$ indicates the system order as in the list established in monograph \cite{CR}.
+19. Furthermore, $S_{16}$ has the GAP id ${\tt SteinerLoop( 16, 2)}$; the label $2$ indicates the system order as in the list established in monograph \cite{CR}.
+The Steiner loop $S_{16}$ is $3$-generated and has the nilpotency class $2$.
+In what follows we describe all $3$-generated Steiner loops of nilpotency class $2$.